 Arriving at Aqua Sun Beach Camp

 We were shown to our rooms, two traditional Husha huts built upon concrete foundations.
-The main building was constructed of woven wooden rods so the sun-dappled the interior during the day and the waves could be heard lapping and crashing on the beach.
+The main building was constructed of woven wooden rods.
+This meant interior was sun-dappled during the day and the waves could be heard lapping and crashing on the beach.
 The bed was a simple affair, a mattress on the floor with a mosquito net hanging from the ceiling.

 TOP TIP: It can get chilly overnight if the wind picks up so bring a hat to keep your head warm

 TOP TIP: The wifi is very weak and spotty.
-It wasn’t working for half of our stay and we were charged for it on other days.
+It wasn’t working for half of our stay and we were charged for it on the day it was working.

 Why I Was Worried About Hiking Mount Sinai